DecipherNow/synonyms/README.md

 ### Docker Start

-Once the `deciphernow/synonyms` image exists locally (see above), you can run it with, e.g.:
+Once the `deciphernow/synonyms` image exists locally (see above), we can run it with, e.g.:

 ```{bash}
 docker run --publish 8080:8080 --rm deciphernow/synonyms